Upper limits on the temperature of inspiraling astrophysical black holes: Orbital phase of BBH coalescence

-There are two points to note about $ \Psi_{\rm BHR} $.
+There are a few points to note about $ \Psi_{\rm BHR} $.
 Firstly, $ \Psi_{\rm BHR} $ has opposite sign to the $ \nu $-dependent terms of $ \Psi^{(0)} $ (negative by convention), implying that coalescence will take place earlier than in the absence of black hole radiation.
 In other words, the intrinsic black hole radiation speeds up the coalescence process.
-This can be explained by the fact that the binary black hole system loses energy more rapidly due to the intrinsic black hole radiation.
+This can be explained by the fact that the BBH system loses energy more rapidly due to the intrinsic black hole radiation.
 Secondly, $ \Psi_{\rm BHR} $ is larger for smaller $ \nu $, suggesting that the intrinsic black hole radiation affects the inspiral more significantly during the early inspiral phase when gravitational-wave luminosity is of the similar order with the intrinsic black hole radiation.

-To compare our results with those obtained by the ringdown-phase detection \cite{Chung_2019}, throughout this work we focus only on graviton creation by black holes.
-There are two factors affecting the graviton-creation efficiency of a black hole in general relativity, namely the temperature and the absorption cross section of gravitons by a black hole.
-By solving the Teukolsky equation, it has been found that in the low-frequency limit, for black holes in general relativity, the absorption cross section of gravitons is proportional to the sixth power of the energy of the graviton (see e.g., Eq.
-(18) of \cite{Don_Page_01}).
-Therefore, for $ T \ll M^{-1} $, the power of graviton emission by an individual black hole is given by
+Thirdly, Eq.~(\ref{eq:BHR_dephasing}) is invariant if we exchange the labels ($ 1 \Longleftrightarrow 2 $), as expected, and its the right-hand side is dimensionless.
+Equations~(\ref{eq:F_BHR}), (\ref{eq:BHR_dephasing}) imply that the inspiral phase of binary black hole coalescences depends on the temperature, opening up the possibility to constrain the black hole temperature through the signal of the inspiral phase.